Which Potting Mix is Best? 111

 You’ll often find garden supply yards labeling their bulk soils as an “organic soil mix”.
 This refers to the fact that the soil is high in organic matter, not that it is organically certified.

-Setting up the Potting Mix Experiment
+Setting up the potting mix experiment

 Which Potting Mix is Best?
 Melbourne